Helpful Gardening Tips

 An Interesting Bark

 As the leaves of the Japanese Dogwood fall, a view of the impressive bark is captured.
-The bark has been described as having an appearance similar to that of a jigsaw puzzle during the Fall.
-Many owners of these trees choose to prune the branches in the Fall to gain a better view of the bark.
+The bark has been described as having an appearance similar to a jigsaw puzzle during the Fall.
+Many owners of these trees choose to prune the branches in the Fall to better view the bark.
 Another reason for pruning the branches is to promote new growth in Spring.
 In Fall, the leaves of the tree transition to deep purple and red colors.

 One of the reasons why the Kousa Dogwood has become so popular is the slow rate of growth it enjoys.
 In perfect conditions, the tree will grow at a rate of between 12 and 24 inches per year.
 Slow growth rates make the tree a good choice for areas with power lines and those who want to keep their exterior space under control.
 By the time the Kousa Dogwood tree reaches maturity, it reaches around 25 feet in height and width to create a canopy ball.